electron/electron/docs/api/menu.md

 Another example of creating the application menu with the simple template API:

-**Note to Window and Linux users** the `selector` member of each menu item is a Mac-only [Accellerator option](https://github.com/atom/electron/blob/master/docs/api/accelerator.md).
+**Note to Window and Linux users** the `selector` member of each menu item is a Mac-only [Accelerator option](https://github.com/atom/electron/blob/master/docs/api/accelerator.md).

 ```html
 <!-- index.html -->